jaysonnissen/2026_CCD_IJRUME/README.md

 deduplicating would only pull them further away (checked directly, not applied to them).
-Their institution-count gap looks like genuinely missing coverage rather than duplicate inflation, and it can't be diagnosed the same way PCA's was (see below) -- `v12`'s institution IDs for CCA/CCI don't map to the raw LASSO export's IDs in any way currently available in this repo.
+Their institution-count gap looks like genuinely missing coverage rather than duplicate inflation, and it can't be diagnosed the same way PCA's was (see below), `v12`'s institution IDs for CCA/CCI don't map to the raw LASSO export's IDs in any way currently available in this repo.

 **PCA's missing 8th institution, found:** `institution_id` 318 is present
-in the raw `pca_8_23_df.csv` (8 institutions total, matching PERC exactly) but absent from the processed `pca_data.csv` -- it has exactly 6 student records, all in one course (Spring 2017), dropped by `datascript2.R`'s "≥10 students per course" rule (a rule neither paper's methods section actually mentions).
+in the raw `pca_8_23_df.csv` (8 institutions total, matching PERC exactly) but absent from the processed `pca_data.csv`, it has exactly 6 student records, all in one course (Spring 2017), dropped by `datascript2.R`'s "≥10 students per course" rule (a rule neither paper's methods section actually mentions).
 This explains the institution *count* gap, but not the